Unit Guide for Daily Warm-Ups

 • Thursday: Name one Cold War crisis.

-• Friday: Why were nuclear weapons scary?
+• Friday: Why were nuclear weapons feared?

 Week 2